Fistibal/liftoff-assignments/P2-Project_Outline/README.md

 Visual Studio 2019

 ### What I'll Have to Learn
-Include what you will need to learn here

-What We Will Have to Learn
 We will have to learn some front end tools for better UI experience.
 Thus, we will work on our Javascript, Bootstrap as that language and library were not thaught in this class.
 We will also learn more about CSS and HTML to provide a better user friendly experience.
 Additionally, we Will learn how to use an API to populate or vehicle